alaawaladi/Check-Gmail/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes

+## Hint
+if you find this script useful give us a star for More  😉 😎

 ## License